New York City—February 19, 2010

 Hospital for Special Surgery 12th Annual Sports Medicine for the Young Athlete Conference

-This conference will draw on the expertise of Hospital for Special Surgery’s Sports Medicine and Shoulder Service as well as other leaders in the field of sports medicine and pediatrics.
+This conference will draw on the expertise of Hospital for Special Surgery’s Sports Medicine Service as well as other leaders in the field of sports medicine and pediatrics.

 1300 York Avenue at 69th Street